ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Introduction

 \section{Introduction}

-Pre-trained Language Models (PLMs) \citep{devlin2018bert,yang2019xlnet,liu2019roberta} have achieved great success on various Natural Language Processing (NLP) tasks such as text classification~\citep{wang2018glue}, named entity recognition~\citep{sang2003introduction}, and question answering~\citep{talmor2019multiqa}.
-Through the self-supervised learning objectives such as Masked Language Modeling (MLM), PLMs can effectively capture the syntax and semantics in the text to generate informative representations for downstream NLP tasks.
+Pre-trained Language Models (PLMs)~\citep{devlin2018bert,yang2019xlnet,liu2019roberta} have shown superior performance on various Natural Language Processing (NLP) tasks such as text classification~\citep{wang2018glue}, named entity recognition~\citep{sang2003introduction}, and question answering~\citep{talmor2019multiqa}.
+Benefiting from designing various effective self-supervised learning objectives, such as masked language modeling~\citep{devlin2018bert}, PLMs can effectively capture the syntax and semantics in text to generate informative language representations for downstream NLP tasks.